cd4d/cd4d.github.io/python.md

     1. [Sub paragraph](#subparagraph1)
 3. [Another paragraph](#paragraph2)

-## Reddit users banned for "interference" 2018 - 2019

 ### Context: <a name="context"></a>
 In 2018 Reddit [banned 944 accounts](https://www.reddit.com/r/announcements/comments/8bb85p/reddits_2017_transparency_report_and_suspect/) on suspicion of interference by the Russian government in US politics.